henryxiang/reactive-programming/presentation/intro.md

 ## Thinking reactively

-> Your mouse is a database
+> "Your mouse is a database"

 ```JavaScript
 Rx.Observable